 Presenting Medals and Awards

-The Lord-Lieutenant presents medals and awards on behalf of The Queen.
+The Lord-Lieutenant presents medals and awards on behalf of The King.
 These include the Elizabeth Cross, the British Empire Medal, The Queen’s Awards for Enterprise, The Queen’s Award for Voluntary Service.

 UK National Honours